-If you live in a higher-crime area and need serious security for your bike, reviewers say it's hard to do better than the Kryptonite New York Fahgettaboudit Mini (Est. $85).
-OutdoorGearLab.com's Rylee Sweeney calls it "hands down the toughest bike lock we tested."
+If you live in a higher-crime area and need serious security for your bike, reviewers say it's hard to do better than the Kryptonite New York Fahgettaboudit Mini (Est. $90).
+OutdoorGearLab.com's Rylee Sweeney and Ross Robinson call it "hands down the toughest bike lock we tested."
 Experts like the Fahgettaboudit's 18mm hardened steel shackle, which is slightly thicker than several comparable models and helps the lock resist attacks from bolt cutters and hacksaws.
 The center keyway adds a level of protection as well; experts say these are tougher to attack than side-mounted keyways.

-If you need something cheaper and more compact, the Abus U-Mini 40 (Est. $45) is a small but tough U-lock that won't break the bank.
-It has a 14mm double-bolted hardened steel shackle, which is a bit thinner than those offered by the Fahgettaboudit Mini and Brute STD.
+If budget is a bigger consideration but you still need a relatively robust U-lock, the Abus U-Mini 40 (Est. $65) is a small but tough U-lock that won't break the bank.
+It has a 14mm double-bolted hardened steel shackle, which is a bit thinner than the one on the Fahgettaboudit Mini.

-At 3.15 by 5.7 inches, the U-Mini is slightly smaller than the already-small Fahgettaboudit Mini.
+With a shackle that's roughly 3 by 5.5 inches, the U-Mini is slightly smaller than the already-small Fahgettaboudit Mini and TiGr mini.
 For that reason, some reviewers recommend it as a secondary lock, but many others have no problem using it as their primary lock.
-The 2.2-pound U-Mini is also roughly half the weight of the Fahgettaboudit Mini and Brute STD, making it a strong contender for anyone who doesn't want to be weighed down by their bike lock.
+The 2.2-pound U-Mini is also roughly half the weight of the Fahgettaboudit Mini, making it a stronger contender for anyone who doesn't want to be weighed down by their bike lock, but can't stomach the premium price of the TiGr.
 Reviewers note that no mounting bracket is provided, and they say that's a feature that they miss.

 The ergonomic U-Mini has "soft touch" housing to prevent paint damage to bikes, and reviewers say that also keeps the lock from getting damaged during drops.
 It comes with four keys and is available in red or yellow.
-Abus does not appear to offer an anti-theft protection plan like Kryptonite and OnGuard.
+Abus does not appear to offer an anti-theft protection plan.

-At 4 by 9 inches, the Series 2 U-lock is generous enough to protect beefier bike frames, but still squeaks in at just under 3 pounds -- lighter than both the Fahgettaboudit Mini and the Brute STD.
+At 4 by 9 inches, the Series 2 U-lock is generous enough to protect beefier bike frames, but still squeaks in at about 3.5 pounds -- lighter than the Fahgettaboudit Mini.
 If that's too big, you can pick up the Kryptonite Series 2 Mini package (Est. $40) which pairs the same cable with a 3.25-by-7-inch U-lock.
 The package also comes with a U-lock mount.

 The Series 2 U-lock has a protective vinyl coating and comes with two keys.
 Some reviewers do say that the lock isn't smooth to operate and requires too much fiddling.
 The U-lock also has anti-rattle bumpers to reduce noise while riding.
-You can register for up to $1,500 of anti-theft protection from Kryptonite online within 15 days of purchase, but Kryptonite will require you to send in the broken U-lock, which isn't always possible.
+You can register for up to $1,750 of anti-theft protection from Kryptonite online within a month of purchase, but Kryptonite will require you to send in the broken U-lock, which isn't always possible.
 The coverage does not extend to the cable.